functorz-tech/momen_doc/actions/ai/ai.md

 ![Setting the data in knowledge base](../../.gitbook/assets/5%20(21).png)

 {% hint style="info" %}
-**Important Note:** The data given to the AI will consume points.
+**Note:** The data given to the AI will consume points.
 To manage this, it's best to limit the amount and size of data entries.
 Set appropriate data limits based on your needs to avoid overloading the model and use points efficiently.
 {% endhint %}

 **Local Files:**